Mircea-MMXXI/azapy/predocs/Port_Simple_class.md

 * `pname` :
 The name of the portfolio.
 The default is ``'Port'``.
 * `pcolname` :
 Name of the portfolio price column.
-If it set to `None` than `pcolname=pname`.
+If it is set to `None` than `pcolname=pname`.
 The default is `None`.
 * `capital` :
 Initial portfolio Capital in dollars.
 The default is `100000`.

 [TOP](#TOP)